onap/vnfrqts-requirements/docs/Chapter5.rst

 Support for Heat Files is subject to the following limitations:

--  The ‘get\_files’ targets must be referenced in Heat templates by file name, and the corresponding files should be delivered to OpenECOMP along with the Heat templates.
+-  The ‘get\_files’ targets must be referenced in Heat templates by file name, and the corresponding files should be delivered to ONAP along with the Heat templates.

    -  URL-based file retrieval must not be used; it is not supported.